joyjitd/FSDS2.0Regression/README.md

 git config --global user.email "joyjitd@gmail.com"
 git config --global user.name "Joyjit Dhar"
 ```
 The next two steps has been done to add the git repostition into the vscode.
+The Link should be http link not the SSH link...
+NOTE: http link should be used to add the origin.
 ```
 abc@31f67e965e5d:~/workspace$ git branch -M main abc@31f67e965e5d:~/workspace$ git remote add origin git@github.com:joyjitd/FSDSRegerssion.git